geodask/svelte-reactive-table/sites/docs/src/routes/docs/api/reactive-column-visibility/+page.md

 # reactiveColumnVisibility

-The `reactiveColumnVisibility` function creates a column visibility plugin for Svelte Reactive Table, allowing you to show and hide specific columns dynamically.
+The `reactiveColumnVisibility` function creates a column visibility plugin for table instances, enabling dynamic control over which columns are displayed.

 ## Signature